Bworld-Studio/openPharma/README.md

-# openpharma Server 0.1.3
+# openpharma Server 0.2.1

 ## Description
-This package is the Web UI for the openpharma application, it works on all browsers
+This package is the backend application for openpharma

 ## Build Setup